Type 4 15 cm howitzer

 The Type 4 15 cm Howitzer (四年式十五糎榴弾砲, Yonenshiki Jyūgosenchi Ryudanhō) was a heavy howitzer used by the Imperial Japanese Army during the Second Sino-Japanese War and World War II.
 The Type 4 designation was given to this gun as it was accepted in the 4th year of Emperor Taishō's reign (1915).

 History and development

 The Type 4 15 cm Howitzer was designed by the Army’s Osaka Armory to rectify the shortcomings of the Type 38 15 cm howitzer – namely its lack of portability.
 The Type 96 15 cm Howitzer was intended to replace it, but it remained in use throughout World War II.
 Weapons captured by the Chinese remained in use at least through the Chinese Civil War.
 The Type 4 (1915) 150-mm Howitzer was designed during World War I to replace the Type 38 15 cm Howitzer.
 It was manufactured in considerable quantities and remained the standard Japanese medium artillery piece until 1936.
+Despite being nominally replaced by the Type 96 15 cm howitzer, the Type 4 15 cm howitzer would remain in low-level production until 1944 due to its portability and usefulness in the China theatre.

 The Type 4 is the first Japanese weapon to replace the hydrospring recoil system with the hydropneumatic.
 Its modified box trail allows it to fire at extreme elevations, increasing its usefulness in jungle or rugged terrain.